flutter/website/animations/hero-animations/index.md

 ## Resources

-The following resources may help when writing animations:
+The following resources might help when writing animations:

 [Animations landing page](/animations/)
 : Lists the available documentation for Flutter animations.